nieldeokar/LearningAlgorithms/README.md

 - The Radio set-covering problem
 When calculating the exact solution will take too much time, an approximation algorithm will work.
-Approximation algorithms are judged by
+Approximation algorithms are judged by.
-• How fast they are
+• How fast they are.
-• How close they are to the optimal solution
+• How close they are to the optimal solution.
 Greedy algorithms are a good choice because not only are they simple to come up with, but that simplicity means they usually run fast.

 To recap:
 • Sets are like lists, except sets can’t have duplicates.
 • You can do some interesting operations on sets, like union, intersection, and difference.